That's a Good Question

 If there are higher dimensions then maybe we can detect them.
 If there are other pocket Universes then maybe they influence ours in some measurable way.
 At the moment, we just don't know so this question remains speculative.
 The Universe is expanding, that much is clear.
 The fabric of space is what causes it, but beyond that we are still piecing the puzzle together.

-And there you have it.
+And there we have it.
 The Universe is either expanding into a multiverse, it is infinite so isn't expanding into anything, or it's expanding into itself via some hyperspace curvature.
 I'm afraid these questions always lead to wierd territory but that's because we're dealing with the fundamentals of reality, it would be a surprise if it didn't bake our brains.
 Not to mention a disappointment.
 Personally I'd rather live in a Universe which takes effort to explain.

 Expanding Universe: internapcdn